anshkunj/Bug-fixing-projects/README.md

-# Bug-fixing-projects
-A portfolio showcasing Python bug fixing and debugging skills.
-Includes projects covering syntax errors, logic errors, runtime exceptions, exception handling, and algorithm debugging.
-Each project contains broken code and its fixed version to demonstrate practical problem-solving and code review abilities.
+# Python Bug Fixing & Debugging Portfolio

+This repository demonstrates practical skills in debugging, fixing, and improving Python code.
+Each project contains broken code files and their corrected versions.

+The portfolio covers:
+- Syntax errors
+- Logic errors
+- Runtime errors
+- Exception handling
+- Algorithm debugging

+Every project includes clear explanations and before/after code examples to showcase attention to detail and problem-solving skills.

+This portfolio is aimed at clients or recruiters looking for someone who can read, understand, and fix code efficiently.